1.

 The roller is then ended to the proper length and

-ground to the proper finish od specifications. |
+ground to the proper finish od specification. |

 |